Student Budgeting Guide 2020

 In order to avoid maxing out your credit cards or starving yourself, you need to sit down and work out a realistic budget.

-Your student loan is not limitless, and if you are not planning on getting part-time work whilst studying, your funds will be even more constrained.
+Your student loan is not limitless, even though it may seem like you have a lot of money at the start of term.
+And if you are not planning on getting part-time work whilst studying, your funds will be even more constrained.

 Setting a budget and sticking to it should mean you won’t be losing sleep over money worries during your time at uni.